-Jackson’s infantry pursued Schenck and Milroy for 10 miles as the Federals fell back toward Franklin.
-However, the Federals’ rear guard defense and bad roads thwarted the Confederates.
-Jackson continued pursuing the next day, blocking Schenck and Milroy from linking with the rest of Major General John C. Fremont’s army from the Mountain Department.
+Jackson’s infantry pursued Schenck and Milroy for 10 miles as the Federals fell back toward Franklin on May 9.
+However, the Federals’ rear-guard defense and bad roads thwarted the Confederates.
+Jackson continued his pursuit the next day, blocking Schenck and Milroy from linking with the rest of Major General John C. Fremont’s army from the Mountain Department.

 Meanwhile, Jackson’s topographer, Jedediah Hotchkiss, led a cavalry detachment in felling trees and rolling rocks to obstruct the roads between Franklin and Harrisonburg that could link Fremont with the other Federal army in the Valley under Major General Nathaniel P. Banks.

 Ashby’s troopers rode to Swift Run Gap, where Major General Richard Ewell’s Confederate division was camped.
-Ashby informed Ewell of the victory at McDowell and delivered a message from Jackson:
+Ewell had been ordered by Jackson to hold this position to guard against a Federal attack on Jackson’s flank.
+But Ewell had heard little from Jackson since moving into the gap, so now Ashby came to inform Ewell of the victory at McDowell and to deliver a message from Jackson:

 “I desire to follow the enemy as far as practicable to-day.
 My troops are in advance.
 Should circumstances justify it, I will try, through God’s blessing, to get in Banks’ rear; and if I succeed in this I desire you to press him as far as may be consistent with your own safety should he fall back.”

 This message confused Ewell since Jackson was still near Franklin, 60 miles west.
 More information came from a Federal deserter, who told Ewell that one of Banks’s two divisions under Brigadier General James Shields was heading east out of the Valley while the other was advancing on Strasburg.
-Ewell, who had been idle at Swift Run Gap since April 30, was growing increasingly frustrated with Jackson’s refusal to divulge his plans or offer any details on strategy.
+Ewell, who had been idle at Swift Run Gap for several days, was growing increasingly frustrated with Jackson’s refusal to divulge his plans or offer any details on strategy.

 Back west, heavy rain continued slowing Jackson’s pursuit of Schenck and Milroy until he finally called it off on the 12th.
 By that time, the Federals had taken up defensive positions outside Franklin, and Jackson, having no desire to attack them, pulled back.
 Also, Jackson received word that Banks’s army was poised to leave the Valley and reinforce the Federals on the Virginia Peninsula.